HeronWit/HeronWit/README.md

 - 👋 Hi, I’m @HeronWit
 - 👀 I’m interested in RPGs, botanics and (now) coding
-- 🌱 I’m will soon be taking the SC50x classes!
+- 🌱 I will soon take the SC50x classes!
 - 💞️ I’m looking to improve with any help
-- 📫 You may reach me here in English, French or Portuguese
+- 📫 You may reach me [here](mailto:poleiro-oks.0c@icloud.com) in English, French or Portuguese

 <!---
 HeronWit/HeronWit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.